 Newer Macs come with plenty of RAM, so you won’t see your macOS slowing down or app crashes. but older Macs can get really slow, especially while running apps like FCP or photoshop.

 And this the problem Cleaner for Memory tries to solve.
-It’s a small app that lives in your menu bar, and show you show you memory statistics when you click on it.
+It’s a small app that lives in your menu bar, and show you memory statistics when you click on it.

 But the cool thing here is, — if your system is a bit sluggish, you can click on optimize button, and it’ll free up some of your RAM.